Why this matters

 You can scroll to the end for the full original prompt: see the prompt.

 This is not a product.
-It is a utility: turn a dense table into something you can glance at and trust.
+It is a utility: turn a dense table into something you can check quickly and trust.

 What this app changes